ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/documents/compare-exchange-view.markdown

 * Compare exchange key/value pairs can be used to guarantee the atomicity and overall ACID properties of [cluster-wide transactions](../../../server/clustering/cluster-transactions).

-* RavenDB guarantees cluster-wide ACID safe transactions on each document by automatically including [Atomic Guards](../../../client-api/operations/compare-exchange/atomic-guards)
+* Since RavenDB 5.2, we guarantee cluster-wide ACID safe transactions on each document by automatically including [Atomic Guards](../../../client-api/operations/compare-exchange/atomic-guards).
-  (compare exchange key/value pairs) in each document.
-  * Atomic Guards are compare exchange values that RavenDB creates and maintains automatically.
+  These compare exchange key/value pairs are associated with each document that is created in a cluster-wide session.
     {WARNING: Warning}
     Do not remove or edit atomic guards manually as it will likely disable ACID guarantees for transactions.
     {WARNING/}